turtlesec-no/turtlesec-no.github.io/_posts/2020-11-23-insecure-cpp.md

 ### Understanding Exploitation to Find and Fix Vulnerabilities

 The (In)Secure C++ training is designed to provide you with the essential knowledge and tools to effectively find and fix vulnerabilities in your own C++ and C code.
-To do this, we demystify exploitation by showcasing that it is a mindset, not just a set of techniques.
+To do this, we __*demystify exploitation*__ by showcasing that it is a mindset, not just a set of techniques.

-You'll gain insights into the motivations behind mitigations in platforms, languages, and tools by understanding the vulnerabilities they are trying to protect against.
+You'll gain insights into the __*motivations behind mitigations*__ in platforms, languages, and tools by understanding the vulnerabilities they are trying to protect against.
 You'll get a deeper understanding of why C++ and C are not easy to reason about.
-With our training, you'll learn how to design a more secure product, how to establish a robust CI/CD pipeline that improves the security of your codebase and how to find and fix vulnerabilities in your own codebase before others do.
+With our training, you'll learn how to design a more secure product, how to establish a robust CI/CD pipeline that improves the security of your codebase and __*how to find and fix vulnerabilities in your own codebase before others do*__.
 And if others find them first, how to understand their vulnerability reports and how to receive and respond to them in a professional manner.

-Throughout the four-day training, you'll dive deep into various topics, including fuzzing, sanitizers, buffer overflows, remote code execution, custom shellcode, reverse engineering, sandboxing as a security boundary, return-oriented programming, format string vulnerabilities, heap exploitation, good coding practices and establishing a security culture.
-Each day is carefully crafted to provide you with practical knowledge, real-world examples, and hands-on exercises.
+Throughout the four-day training, you'll dive deep into various topics, including fuzzing, sanitizers, buffer overflows, remote code execution, custom shellcode, reverse engineering, sandboxing as a security boundary, return-oriented programming (ROP), format string vulnerabilities, heap exploitation, good coding practices and establishing a security culture.
+Each day is carefully crafted to provide you with __*practical knowledge, real-world examples, and hands-on exercises.*__

 This training is explicitly targeted at C++ developers, though C developers will also benefit.